 - There may be time limitations for filing a suit

 The treatment of cerebral palsy and other baby injuries can be very expensive.
 Getting compensation to help with these expenses is the motivation behind most lawsuits.
-If medical negligence did play a part in your child being injured, your attorney may be able to craft a case that will be persuasive to a jury and that will result in your getting the compensation that your child and your family deserves.
+Suppose medical negligence did play a part in your child being injured.
+In that case, your attorney may be able to craft a case that will be persuasive to a jury, and that will result in your getting the compensation that your child and your family deserves.